This week's Sober Story comes from Michelle, a 44-year-old living in Auckland.

 Michelle: A much closer relationship with my partner and kids, and really just living my life more honestly.

 Mrs D: Would you do anything differently given the chance to go through the process again?

 Michelle: No, I wouldn't change a thing.

 Mrs D: Any advice or tips for Living Sober members who are just starting on this journey?

 Michelle: Take life 10 minutes at a time.
 Take a few deep breaths and go for a walk if the cravings get bad.
 Have at least one trustworthy friend you can be brutally honest with.

 Mrs D: Anything else you'd like to share?

-Michelle: Last year we went on a holiday to Italy & France.
+Michelle: A few years ago we went on a holiday to Italy & France.
 These were my favourite wine areas.
-Before we left I had a bit of anxiety around how I’d handle the long flights without drinking, and whether I’d feel I was missing out by not drinking.
-When my partner ordered glasses of red wine I would’ve killed for in my drinking years, I would have a micro-sip.
-To my great relief and disgust They all tasted like vinegar to me.
+Before we left I had a bit of anxiety around how I'd handle the long flights without drinking, and whether I'd feel I was missing out by not drinking.
+When my partner ordered glasses of red wine I would've killed for in my drinking years, I would have a micro-sip.
+To my great relief and disgust they all tasted like vinegar to me.
 It was nice to go back to my Diet Coke!